Top of the page

 Failure to thrive is a medical term.
 It describes a child who gains weight or height more slowly than other children.

 Failure to thrive has different causes.
 It can be caused by medical problems.
 These include anemia or thyroid problems.
 It can also be caused by emotional problems.
 And in some cases it happens when a child does not get enough to eat.
+This can happen when food is not available.

 If the cause is medical, your doctor may be able to treat that problem.
 This could help your child gain weight at a normal rate.